PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ## Brute force attacks and Kerckhoff's principle
 <chapterId>2d73ef97-26c5-5d11-8815-0ddbe89c8003</chapterId>

-The shift cipher is a very insecure symmetric encryption scheme, at least in the modern world.<sup>[1](#footnote1)</sup> An attacker could just attempt decryption of any ciphertext with all 26 possible keys to see which result makes sense.
+The shift cipher is a very insecure symmetric encryption scheme, at least in the modern world.
+[1] An attacker could just attempt decryption of any ciphertext with all 26 possible keys to see which result makes sense.
 This type of attack, where the attacker is just cycling through keys to see what works, is known as a **brute force attack** or **exhaustive key search**.

 For any encryption scheme to meet a minimal notion of security, it must have a set of possible keys, or **keyspace**, which is so large that brute-force attacks are infeasible.
 All modern encryption schemes meet this standard.
 It is known as the **sufficient key space principle**.
 A similar principle typically applies in different types of cryptographic schemes.